pjsg/ftlib-pskreporter/README.md

 ```
 sudo cp ft*conf /etc/radio
+sudo cp wspr*conf /etc/radio
 sudo cp pskreporter@.service /etc/systemd/system/
 ```

-By default, the file `/etc/radio/ft-pskreporter.conf` needs to be modified to enter OP's callsign, locator and antenna information.
+By default, the file `/etc/radio/*-pskreporter.conf` needs to be modified to enter OP's callsign, locator and antenna information.
 Once that is done, the services can be started:

 ```
 sudo systemctl start pskreporter@ft4
 sudo systemctl start pskreporter@ft8
+sudo systemctl start pskreporter@wspr
 ```

 If this works, then you probably want to do